Prof. Jason Dittmer

 - Political Geography and Geopolitics (team-taught)

-- Popular Culture and Geopolitics (offered in alternate years)
+- Popular Culture and Geopolitics (offered every third year)

 Bharath Ganesh: Hip-hop and Countering Islamophobia